HOME

 Even given the benefit of doubt, 40% harmonic distortion is at least four million times the amount of distortion made by recording equipment.
 What a terrible shame that such great musical documents have shit smeared all over them.
 Criminal, because we will never know what Mr. McClinton or Ms. Krauss did in the studio or what they intended their performance to convey to their faithful audience.
 Musical heritage lost to stupidity.
 In my opinion, there simply is no excuse for this kind of desecration of recorded music.

-This is what happens to music when amateur and professional alike, misuse compressors.
-Those markings are DYNAMIC MARKINGS.
+This is what happens to music when amateurs and professionals alike, misuse compressors.
+Those markings circled in red are DYNAMIC MARKINGS.
 They are PART OF THE MUSIC.
 Their meaning, if not the result of their playing, is stripped away and trashed by compressors.
-Even the most "benign" use of a compressor changes what the composer, conductor, drummer, guitarist or singer intended for the listener to hear as the story to be told--the theater--from the music on the recording.
+Even the most "benign" use of a compressor changes what the composer, conductor, drummer, guitarist or singer intended for the listener to hear as the story to be told—the theater—from the music on the recording.
 If compressors do that much damage, imagine what all the other trash boxes destroy, particularly the Aphex Dominator, which loudens recordings by actually clipping off waveforms and adding massive amounts of harmonic and inharmonic distortion (crap that wasn't there in the studio recording) to the sound.

 RECORDING EQUIPMENT ENVY